Tony Cottee

 Antony Richard Cottee (born 11 July 1965) is an English former professional footballer and manager who now works as a television football commentator.

 As a player, he was a striker from 1982 until 2001, notably playing in the top flight of English football for West Ham United, Everton and Leicester City.
 He was capped seven times by England, and played in the Football League for Birmingham City, Norwich City and Millwall.
 He also had a spell in Malaysia with Selangor and spent a season as player-manager of Barnet.

-He played in Everton's 1989 FA Cup Final defeat to Liverpool, and won the League Cup with Leicester City in 2000.
+He played in Everton's 1989 FA Cup final defeat to Liverpool, and won the League Cup with Leicester City in 2000.
 His final career tally was 579 league games and 226 goals.
-In all competitions, he managed 712 games and 293 goals.
+In all competitions, he played 712 games and 293 goals.
 He exceeded his ambition to score 200 league goals in his career, but fell just short of his target of 300 goals in all competitions.
 Still, he was one of the most prolific goalscorers that English football saw during the 1980s and 1990s.

 Playing career

 West Ham United

 Born in Forest Gate, London, Cottee began his career at West Ham, where he made his first team debut in the First Division against Tottenham Hotspur on 1 January 1983, at the age of 17, scoring in the process.
 He played a total of eight games in the 1982–83 season, scoring five goals.
 He established himself in the first team during the 1983–84 season, when still only 18, and scored 15 times in the league.
 He did even better in 1984–85, when he scored 17 First Division goals.
 By the age of 20, he had already managed an impressive 37 league goals.

-He was a prolific goalscorer especially in his West Ham days, where he was voted the PFA Young Player of the Year in 1986, the year where West Ham finished third (their highest league finish to date) and came just four points away from the title.
+He was a prolific scorer in first spell at West Ham, where he was voted the PFA Young Player of the Year in 1986, the year where West Ham finished third (their highest league finish to date) and came just four points away from the title.
 He scored 20 times in the league during that season, though his strike partner Frank McAvennie did even better with 26 league goals.
 Still, their 46-goal strike partnership was the most prolific in the league that season.

 1986–87 saw Cottee score 22 league goals – which would be the highest of his career.
 However, Frank McAvennie alongside him could only manage seven league goals that season and this contributed to a downturn in West Ham's form as they finished 15th.
 Cottee managed a further 13 league goals in 1987–88, but McAvennie had been sold to Celtic early in the season and the failure of manager John Lyall to find an adequate replacement contributed to West Ham disappointing in the league again, finishing 16th.
 By this time, the 23-year-old Cottee had already managed 212 league games and 92 goals for Hammers.